jennraeross/dnd-homebrew/clericDomains/bacchus.md

 _1st-level Bacchus feature_

 Clerics of Bacchus have resistance to poison and advantage on saves against the poisoned condition.
-Furthermore, drunkenness has no effect on your attack rolls or ability checks.
+Furthermore, exhaustion no longer gives you disadvantage on ability checks.

-### Channel Divinity: _[Name]_
+### Channel Divinity: _Festive Madness_

 _2nd-level Bacchus feature_

 You gain this additional Channel Divinity option.

-### [6th Level Features]
+As an action, you may cause a number of creatures up to your Wisdom modifier within 60 ft of you to make an Intelligence saving throw.
+On a failure, a creature targeted has disadvantage on ability checks and attack rolls.
+They may repeat the save at the end of each of their turns, ending the effect on a success.

+### Life of the Party

 _6th-level Bacchus feature_

+At 6th level, your extensive exposure to festivities has given you a particular way with people.
+Whenever you make a Charisma (Persuasion) or Charisma (Deception) check, you may use your Wisdom modifier instead.

+Additionally, you gain proficiency in Charisma saving throws, and one of either Persuasion or Deception, if you do not already have it.

 ### Potent Spellcasting